-CJS 120 - Introduction to Corrections
+CIS 120 Introduction to Corrections

 The course is an introduction and analysis of punishment, custody, and rehabilitation as administered by law enforcement, courts, and corrections.
 It includes an overview of the history, evolution, and philosophy of the United States correctional system.
 The operation and administration of institutional and non-institutional settings, and issues of constitutional law related to corrections will also be examined.

-Prerequisite: None 3 Semester hour(s) Illinois Articulation Initiative (IAI): CRJ 911 Lecture/Lab Hours: 3 lec/week
+Prerequisite: None 3 Semester Hour(s): 3 hour(s) Lecture / Lab Hours: 3 lec/week